Client attraction messaging works

 The Art and Science of Client Attraction

 You can probably see by now that client attraction messaging is a good balance of art and science.
-Yes, you need to identify your key avatar.
-And yes, you need to list out a certain number of features and benefits.
+First identify your ideal client.
+Then, list five features and benefits.
 BUT, the way you write those benefits makes a difference.
-Client attraction messaging must possess a certain appeal that helps to draw those clients in.
+Client attraction messaging must possess a certain appeal to draw those clients in.

 Maybe this all sounds intimidating to you, but don’t let it be.
 A big part of finding what works is trial and error and feedback.
 Use simple tools, such as Google Analytics.
-These let you easily see which pages resonate with your potential clients and which ones lose them.
+Analytics lets you easily see which pages resonate with your potential clients and which ones fail to grab them.

 Use data to influence your client attraction messaging.
 Then adjust as necessary.
 You’ll quickly find the right client attraction formula in your business.
 Think of your website and other marketing materials as living, breathing things.
 You’ll always be fine tuning them to improve its effectiveness.
 And that’s okay!